Networks

 www.ednnetwork.eu

-Take-off: Junger Tanz
+take-off: Junger Tanz Düsseldorf

-Take-off: Junger Tanz, until 2010 one of nine Tanzplan-Deutschland projects, introduces children and youths aged zero to 18 to the aesthetics and techniques of contemporary dance.
+take-off: Junger Tanz Düsseldorf, until 2010 one of nine Tanzplan-Deutschland projects, introduces children and youths aged zero to 18 to the aesthetics and techniques of contemporary dance.
 Since 2006, a multitude of partners from Düsseldorf’s cultural and educational sectors and from science and politics have been working out new sustainable structures for young dance art under the direction of tanzhaus nrw.
 As competence network, Take.off: Junger Tanz firmly establishes the art of dance in theatres, schools and youth centres, where regular dance productions for children and youths are created.
 The project was accompanied by a scientific evaluation by Heinrich-Heine University Düsseldorf to 2010.

 Düsseldorf is networking